al-codepone/this-site/README.md

 This Site is a small web page CMS written in PHP/MySQL.
 For each page you can specify a navigation link, a URL, content, meta-data, page order and public/private.
+You can also set the page content using PHP instead of typing text into the CMS.

 The current release is still in development.
 This README is unfinished.